geomacy/incubator-brooklyn/brooklyn-docs/guide/yaml/salt/creating-salt-blueprints.md

 This blueprint contains the MySQL database, and includes a formula available from "myhost" which includes the schema information for the DB.
 The MySQL formula from Saltstack has extensive configurability through Salt Pillars.
 In the blueprint above, Brooklyn is instructed to apply the pillars defined in the `pillars` configuration key.
-(This will add these values to the Salt Pillars `top.sls` file.
-The pillar data must be downloaded, and the `pillarUrls` key provides the address of an archive containing the Pillar data.
+(This will add these values to the Salt Pillars `top.sls` file.)
+The pillar data must be downloaded; for this, the `pillarUrls` key provides the address of an archive containing the Pillar data.
 The contents of the archive will be extracted and put in the `/srv/pillar` directory on the minion, in order to be available to Salt when applying the pillar.
 For example, the archive above can simply have the structure